 400 g can organic chopped tomatoes

-400 g can organic cannellini beans (flageolot, borlotti or similar beans would be fine), rinsed and drained
+400 g can organic butter beans, rinsed and drained

 2 tbs extra virgin olive oil

 2 tbsp organic coconut or other vegan yoghurt